 where $\|\cdot\|_{\text{F}}$ is the Frobenius norm.
-We use the F-measure to quantify the algorithms abilities to recover the true support set
+We use the F-measure to quantify the algorithms' abilities to recover the true support set

 where \textit{precision} (positive predictive value) is the fraction of non-zero weights found by the algorithm that are also non-zero in the true model, while recall \textit{sensitivity} is the fraction of non-zeros in the true model that have been identified by the algorithm.
-Here a given weight $x_{i,t}$ is identified as being non-zero if the posterior mean of $z_{i,t}$ is above 0.5. \\ \\ Our code is available at \texttt{http://michaelriisandersen.com/projects}.
+Here a given weight $x_{i,t}$ is identified as being non-zero if the posterior mean of $z_{i,t}$ is above 0.5. \\ \\ The code is available at \url{https://github.com/MichaelRiis/SSAS}.

-\subsection{Experiment 1: The effect of the prior}
+\subsection{Experiment 1: The Effect of the Prior}